The Meaning of Little Feat’s “Willin'”

 Both amphetamines and cigarettes are popular among truck drivers for their stimulant properties, which helps them stay awake through the night.
 Something tells me the truck driver from “Willin'” is not one to shy away from overindulgence.

-Lowell George sadly passed away due to a cocaine overdose in 1979, but Little Feat are today considered one of the most influential bands of the 1970s, with their music being covered by Phish, The Black Krowes, Garth Brooks, and many more.
+He sadly passed away due to a cocaine overdose in 1979, but Little Feat are today considered one of the most influential bands of the 1970s, with their music being covered by Phish, The Black Crowes, Garth Brooks, and many more.